-Human Physiology-Course 2 Two hours A study of some vital phenomena occurring in man.
+HUMAN PHYSIOLOGY-Course 2 Two hours A study of some vital phenomena occurring in man.
 Course 1 is a desirable antecedent.
-Professor van Haitsma.
+Professor Van Haitsma.

-Personal Hygiene-Course 4 Two hours

-The care of the human body.
+Personal Hygiene-Course 4 Two hours The care of the human body.
 This must be preceded or accompanied by Course 2.
 Professor Van Haitsma.

-Fundamentals-Course 11 Two hours
+FUNDAMENTALS-Course 11

 A study of the books of the Bible.
 Emphasis is placed upon the organic character of the Scriptures and upon the contents, historical setting, literary form, and permanent principles of each book.
-Lectures on the books of the Old Testament.
-Text for the New Testament: Vollmer, The Writings of the New Testament.
-Supplementary reading and notes.
-Two hours each semester.
-Rev. E. F. J. Van Halsema.
+Text: Henry T. Sell, Bible Study By Books.
+Supplementary lectures.
+Rev. Van Halsema.

+Fundamentals-Course 12

-Fundamentals-Course 12 Two hours Continuation of Course 11.
+Continuation of Course 11.
 Rev. Van Halsema.